mlibrary/search_api/README.md

   // All the usual data ('messages', 'request', etc) is included.
 See above for
   // how this information is organized.

-  'total_available': INT | UNDEFINED
+  'total_available': INT | NULL
     // How many total records are available for this particular request.
-    // If left undefined it is assumed
+    // If NULL it is unknown how many are available.

   'datastore': OBJECT
     // The object for the datastore that is responding.
     // This is sent in the response since it may have new default facet values
     // based on the search you just did.
-    // Note: this may not be the same datastore that you sent the query to.
-In
-    // the case of a multisearch you may have been sent to a new datastore.

   'new_request': OBJECT
     // If the client wants to redo the search with a different pagination, they